FrameMuse/api-facade/README.md

 Make sure the backend (or remote) server has tests if response mismatch happens too often in the same place.

-And remember that response mismatch is always backend issue, you don't need to torture frontend (or your server), it can't ensure response.
+And remember that response mismatch is always backend issue, you don't need to torture frontend (or your server).
 You should only well-type and create safe guards if something doesn't work out as it's planned, but it shouldn't crash your app/server, instead it should keep it going.

+To keep track of errors in production, use montinoring services like Sentry.
+They will log any errors happening in production, which you can later analyze and fix.

 ### Request Validation